 - To commemorate an event or activity

-To create your own music book, your project should include key elements that support how you or others plan to use the book.
+To create your own music book printing, your project should include key elements that support how you or others plan to use the book.

-Consider who is going to use your collection of music.
+Consider who is going to use your collection of music book printing.
 For those who are older as well as young children, consider using large graphics for music, wording, and titles.
 For instructional books, think about adding in supportive text, explanations, or dedicated areas for students to make notes so they can get the most out of the music book.

 Be sure to use a clear, readable font sized correctly for your readership.
 If the book is a memento, the font can be more decorative than the font used in a book that is for students to use to practice.
 Books made for performances should also have readable fonts that do not distract from the musical notations, so musicians will not be distracted during performances.